This page will give you information about a TMJ arthroscopy. If you have any questions, you should ask your GP or other relevant health professional.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-A TMJ arthroscopy is an operation to diagnose and treat problems in your temporomandibular joint, without the need for a large cut on your skin.
+A TMJ arthroscopy is an operation to diagnose and treat problems such as locking, pain and being restricted when opening your mouth, without the need for a large cut on your skin.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.